Pass Glass-Steagall This Month!

 by David Christie

 Sept.
 5—In a recent discussion with colleagues, Lyndon LaRouche issued a blunt warning to the people and leaders of the United States.
-Speaking on the rapidly worsening financial and banking crisis, LaRouche stated that if the American people and U.S. institutions continue to “avoid the issue of in particular, and related issues, then the people who do that will bring their death upon themselves.
+Speaking on the rapidly worsening financial and banking crisis, LaRouche stated that if the American people and U.S. institutions continue to “avoid the issue of Glass-Steagall, in particular, and related issues, then the people who do that will bring their death upon themselves.
 You cannot afford to overlook what the issue is here.
 You will have a lot of dead people suddenly because they didn’t pay attention.”

 LaRouche’s words accurately portray the stark reality of today.
 The entire London/Wall Street speculative financial system is at the point of implosion, and imminent chaos and death are staring us in the face.